 Moomintroll's girlfriend.
 She's not a Moomin herself, but a Snork — a being that's almost completely identical to a Moomin except with the ability to change colors according to her mood.
 Extremely vain and often rather silly, but with surprising Hidden Depths.

-Doppelgänger: for Moomin in the comics.
-In other media they tend to be more easily distinguished.
+Doppelgänger: For Moomin in the book illustrations.
+In other media, most notably the 90s anime, they tend to be more easily distinguished.

 The self-declared "villain" of Moominvalley; he's a troublemaker and rascal who's always up to dodgy and probably illegal things.
 He was introduced in the comic strip and doesn't appear in any of the novels — only in the last short story, An Unwanted Guest, does he appear, as a "secret friend" of Moominpappa.